What does this mean for government contractors? What other contracts are on the horizon for cloud service and SaaS providers to keep your eyes on?

 Your business will be able to use Microsoft Cloud to provide better systems.
 Indeed, its interoperability and ease of use are common tools on other DoD platforms.

 The recent awarding of JEDI and DEOS to Microsoft means that organizations competing for growth opportunities with the DoD need to consider Azure and Office 365 as the primary contender for your cloud platform.
+If you are considering GCC High to meet your DOD compliance requirements, we strongly suggest getting started on your Microsoft Validation for GCC High today.

 Since the cloud platform will be built on Microsoft Azure and the document management system will be built on Office 365, additional projects are likely to work well with the system.
 For contractors, the recent award was an important milestone.
 However, Amazon Web Services may be used as an additional cloud in the future.
 Further, JEDI’s single operator system means that Microsoft cloud will be used in the Pentagon for the next 10 years.
 Security contractors will be able to scan and secure their software, hardware, and platforms.